 Imsanity is a WordPress plugin that helps you resize your bulk images to optimize them for a fast load time.
 You can choose a default size for your photos.
 You can also compress JPEG images, and convert photos from BMP to JPEG, or PNG to JPEG.

 Unfortunately, WP Smush and other plugins can only reduce the size of the image by about 10%.
 Really big images will stay heavy after optimization, and this will effect the load time of your website.

 Also, plugins like WP Smush don’t give you absolute, complete control over how your images are optimized, unlike method number 2 (explained below).

 Method 2: Use a Photo Editing Tool

 We recommend optimizing your images outside of WordPress for the best results.
-WordPress have limited features, however, photo editing software like Adobe Photoshop and GIMP have plenty of features to optimize your images.
+WordPress have limited features, however, photo editing software like Adobe Photoshop or Lightroom and GIMP have plenty of features to optimize your images.

 You should press Alt + Ctrl + I to open Image Size window.
 Simply check mark the Constrain Proportions, so it keeps the width and height in proportion.